pulumi/workshops/aws-proton/README.md

 The repo contains the following elements:

+- `Makefile` with the following notable targets:
+  - `make templates` will bundle the Proton templates for distribution to an S3 bucket.
+This target must be run before deploying the Proton template Pulumi programs (see below).
 - `proton/` contains a Pulumi programs to manage resources within AWS Proton itself, including CodeBuild provisioning, needed IAM roles, etc.
   - `base-infra/` contains the basic resources for AWS Proton: buckets, IAM roles, secrets, etc. This stack must be deployed first.
   - `environment-template/` contains resources to create a Proton environment template.
 This stack must be deployed second.